get10101/itchysats/docs/adr/014-rollover-2.0.md

 ### 1. We define fixed UTC timestamps for the funding periods

-The exact timestamps are not decided yet but it will be something along the lines of:
+The exact timestamps are not decided yet, but they will be something along the lines of:
    - Every day at 0400 UTC.
    - Every day at 0800 UTC.
    - Every day at 1200 UTC.